SCRT-HQ/VaporShell/docs/glossary/Add-VSSESReceiptRuleStopAction.md

----
-layout: glossary
-title: Add-VSSESReceiptRuleStopAction
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSESReceiptRuleStopAction

 ## SYNOPSIS
-Adds an AWS::SES::ReceiptRule.StopAction resource property to the template
+Adds an AWS::SES::ReceiptRule.StopAction resource property to the template.
+When included in a receipt rule, this action terminates the evaluation of the receipt rule set and, optionally, publishes a notification to Amazon Simple Notification Service (Amazon SNS.

 ## SYNTAX